Healthdirect Free Australian health advice you can count on.

 Key facts

-• Hypothyroidism (underactive thyroid) occurs when the thyroid gland does not make enough thyroid hormone.
+• Hypothyroidism (also known as an underactive thyroid) is when your thyroid gland does not make enough thyroid hormone.

-• Symptoms vary, but can include fatigue, weight gain, heavy periods or sensitivity to the cold.
+• Symptoms of hypothyroidism can include tiredness, weight gain, bloating or sensitivity to the cold.

-• The most common cause of hypothyroidism in Australia is the autoimmune disease, Hashimoto's disease.
+• The most common cause of hypothyroidism in Australia is an autoimmune condition called Hashimoto's disease.

-• Your doctor will diagnose hypothyroidism after referring you for a blood test.
+• Your doctor will diagnose hypothyroidism by referring you for a blood test to measure your thyroid hormone levels.

-• Hypothyroidism is often treated with a synthetic version of the hormone thyroxine.
+• Hypothyroidism is often treated with thyroid hormone replacement therapy, using a synthetic version of the hormone thyroxine.

-Hypothyroidism (underactive thyroid) is a medical condition where the thyroid gland does not make enough thyroid hormone for normal body function.
+Hypothyroidism (underactive thyroid) is a health condition where your thyroid gland does not make enough thyroid hormone for normal body function.

-The thyroid gland is located in the neck, near the base of the throat.
-It makes hormones that help control some of your body’s metabolic processes, such as heart rate, blood pressure, body temperature and weight.
+The thyroid gland is in your neck, near the base of your throat.
+It makes hormones that help control some of your body’s metabolic functions, such as your heart rate, blood pressure, body temperature and weight.

-While some people have underactive thyroids, others have overactive thyroids (hyperthyroidism).
+Some people have an overactive thyroid.
+This is called hyperthyroidism.
 This condition has different causes, symptoms and treatments.

-Hypothyroidism (underactive thyroid) can develop over many years without showing any symptoms.
+Hypothyroidism can develop over many years without showing any symptoms.
+Hypothyroidism slows down your metabolism.
 When symptoms do appear, they may vary from person to person.
+Symptoms become more severe as your thyroid function decreases.

 • puffy and pale face